Kobzol/rust-delegate/README.md

 The fact that these implemenations are boring (simply delegating to another struct) is probably notable and worth calling out.
-If the reader of the code is already familiar with the behavior with the other struct, they can safely gloss over these methods and focus on the more interesting ones.Further more, if we can trust that the struct we are delegating to has a solid implementation and is well tested, we can probably just write a simple smoke test and not worry about re-testing the edge cases.
+If the reader of the code is already familiar with the behavior with the other struct, they can safely gloss over these methods and focus on the more interesting ones.
+Further more, if we can trust that the struct we are delegating to has a solid implementation and is well tested, we can probably just write a simple smoke test and not worry about re-testing the edge cases.